SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 When these labels are specified, Selenium Manager first checks if a given browser is already installed (`beta`, `dev`, etc.), and when it is not detected, the browser is automatically managed.

 ## Configuration
+**TL;DR**: Selenium Manager should work silently and transparently for most users.
+Nevertheless, there are scenarios (e.g., when a proxy or firewall forbids making network requests) where custom configuration is required.

-Like any other CLI tool, Selenium Manager is invoked from the shell, and different arguments can be used to specify specific capabilities.
-You can check the different arguments supported by Selenium Manager by running the following command:
+Selenium Manager is a CLI tool.
+Therefore, under the hood, the Selenium bindings call Selenium Manager by invoking shell commands.
+Like any other CLI tool, arguments can be used to specify specific capabilities in Selenium Manager.
+The different arguments supported by Selenium Manager can be checked by running the following command:

 ```
 $ ./selenium-manager --help